-What are Dental Crowns?
+What Are Dental Crowns?

 A tooth crown (or cap) is a covering that encases the entire tooth surface restoring it to its original shape and size.
 A tooth crown protects and strengthens tooth structure that cannot be restored with fillings or other types of restorations.

-Reasons for Dental Crowns
+Benefits of Dental Crowns

 The Dental Crowns Procedure

 A tooth crown procedure usually requires two appointments.

 Your first appointment will include taking several highly accurate molds (or impressions) that will be used to create your custom tooth crown.
-A mold will also be used to create a temporary crown which will stay on your tooth for approximately two weeks until your new, permanent tooth crown is fabricated by a dental laboratory.
+A mold will also be used to create a temporary crown which will stay on your tooth for approximately two weeks until your new, permanent tooth crown is crafted by a dental laboratory.

 Once these details are accomplished, your temporary crown will be placed with temporary cement and your bite will be checked to ensure you are biting properly.

-At your second appointment your temporary crown will be removed, the tooth will be cleaned, and your new dental crown will be carefully placed to ensure the spacing and bite are accurate.
+At your second appointment, your temporary crown will be removed, the tooth will be cleaned, and your new dental crown will be carefully placed to ensure the spacing and bite are accurate.

-What is a Dental Bridge?
+What Is a Dental Bridge?

 A dental bridge is a fixed (non-removable) appliance and is an excellent way to replace missing teeth.